 Many of these charities benefit non-Jews as well as Jews, but they are rooted in Jewish values.

-We have approved tzedakot we support including:
+Approved tzedakot we support include:

 - Social service organizations

 - Organizations that provide for development of individual Jewish communities

 - Organizations that support the growth and success of the Conservative Judaism